logmatic/logmatic-ios/README.md

 #### Objc-C usage

 You can start the logger whenever you want.
 The `application: didFinishLaunchingWithOptions:` method is probably a good choice in order to start logging as soon as possible.
-Set your API key into the shared logger, add optional infos if needed and start the logger.
+Set your API key into the shared logger, add optional info if needed and start the logger.

 ```objc
 #import <Logmatic/LMLogger.h>